GAIB20/tugas-besar-grafkom-1-chader/README.md

 2. Navigate to the cloned directory. e.g. with `cd ${DIR_NAME}`.
 3. Install all the dependencies `npm install`.
 3. Run the dev script => `npm run dev`. <br>
-Note: Rerun the dev script each time you change the typescript file, since its needed to be recompiled